brettz9/webappfind/README.md

 1. Allow building AppleScript to prompt for file dialog and supply that to the web socket client (or the "Open with..."
 AppleScript which has this baked in);
-    may be useful, e.g., on the dock
+    may be useful, e.g., on the dock; document usage of putting in dock for dragging files onto it; make same file which checks for params and if none present, prompt for file dialog.

 ## To-dos (Lower priority)